ohduran/ohduran.github.io/_posts/2018-10-24-read-me-a-pandas-tale.md

 Oh, that was unexpected, wasn't it?
 An [iterator](https://stackoverflow.com/questions/9884132/what-exactly-are-iterator-iterable-and-iteration)!

 Or maybe not.
-If you've ever worked with the built-in function `open()`, you know that calling `readline()` yields the next line in the file, which is literally the definition of an iterator.
+Remember that we saw earlier that the context manager definition includes a `yield` within the `try` block?
+If that iterator only iterates once, that means that we might be in front of an actual context manager without knowing it.

 So this was a weird path that pandas is taking here, but not so much really: it iterates by calling `self.get_chunk()`, and it closes by calling `self._engine.close()`.
-Can we expect now that `self.get_chunk()` also calls `self._engine.__next()` or something like that, so that it means that this iterator is simply a wapper of the so called "engine"?
+Can we expect now that `self.get_chunk()` also calls `self._engine.__next__()` or something like that, so that it means that this iterator is simply a wapper of the so called "engine"?

 Let's find out in the second part of the class: